세상 모든 정보

 Several strategies can be considered to prevent and support histrionic personality disorder.

-(1) Improved Parenting Style
+(1) Improving Parenting Styles

 (2) Mental Health Education

-(3) Participation in Support Groups
+(3) Participating in Support Groups

 8. Conclusion